Ongoing list of facial and skin tips that is occasionally revised and edited and added on to.

 - The first step in cleaning your face.
 Wash your face every night with a cleanser.
 The pre-moistened cloths that are sold are probably not sufficient for removing make-up alone.
 Should probably use them with a cleanser.

 - Using both cold and warm water on your face also helps cleanse it.
 Cold water is probably better as it increases circulation to the surface of the skin.

 - A face brush or a spin brush for the face should help.
 Make sure you wash the face brush so it has no bacteria.

-- Realistically, in the morning you will probably not have time for a through face cleansing and should sprinkle water on your face with your hand(s).
+- Realistically, in the morning you will probably not have time for a thorough face cleansing and should at least sprinkle water on your face with your hand(s).